 The volunteer guides of the association welcome visitors on various opportunities.
 They will enjoy sharing their knowledge with school children and older students, people from the military, groups and families and Great War pilgrims.
 They will show, in addition to the surface Great War vestige, a small portion of the German underground barracks, a command post and a unique mine gallery on the French side, as well as the museum.

 The duration of a guided tour is around 2 hours.
 Visitors are provided with a protective helmet and a torch when registering.
 All tours start on the car park by the museum.

 A few guides are able to perform visits for English-speaking visitors.

 Access to the underground network requires a minimum of physical capability which is left to the guides’ assessment.
 It may be unsuitable for people who are likely to suffer from claustrophobia or who have obvious reduced mobility.

 Visitors are requested to wear appropriate clothing and especially shoes.
 Guides may not accept to risk their responsibility if visitors do not apply such basic rules.

 Guided tours are programed:

-- - on the first Sunday of every month at 9h30 a.m ; last tour departs at 11 a.m.
+- - on the first Sunday of every month (execpt december, january and february) at 9h30 a.m ; last tour departs at 11 a.m.

 - - on May 1st and May 8th are organized each year the main opening days, from 09h30 a.m ; the last tour si to depart at 4h30 p.m.